UMass Dartmouth provides electronic bills.

 If you have questions after you have reviewed COIN, please contact :

-By mail or in person: All payments may be made by check, money order, MasterCard, Visa, or Discover, either by mail or in person (at the University Enrollment Center, located on the first floor of the Administration building).
+By mail or in person: All payments may be made by check, money order, MasterCard, Visa, Discover or American Express (AMEX) either by mail or in person (at the University Enrollment Center, located on the first floor of the Administration building).
 Please make checks payable to UMass Dartmouth and include your Student ID number as listed on your eBill.

 Online: Credit card payments may also be made online using the Make-A-Payment link on the COIN website accessed at myUMassd.edu.
 Please be aware that any payments made using the Make-A-Payment link will not appear on your student account for 24 hours.